-This training is for professional facilitators who’d like to be “trauma aware” (without becoming therapists) so they can have more effective and safer trainings.
-It’s suitable for coaches and group facilitators of all kinds – including yoga and martial arts teachers.
-People must be robust and have a sense of humour to attend.
+This down-to-earth course is for professional facilitators who’d like to be “trauma aware” without becoming therapists, so they can give more effective and safer trainings.
+It is fast-paced, light-hearted and eminently practical.
+Viewers should be robust and have a sense of humour.

-● What trauma actual is (beyond the hype and politicalisation)
+● Learn what trauma actually is – beyond the hype and politicalisation

-● Main symptoms and how these show up in the training room
+● Identify the main symptoms and how they show up in the training room

-● Trauma’s impact on trust and student-teacher relationship
+● Get tips on trauma’s impact on trust and student-teacher relationship

 ● Boundary issues from trauma

-● The five “invisible” mistakes that will cause harm as a facilitators
+● Recognise the five “invisible” mistakes that will cause harm as a facilitator

 About the trainer

-Mark Walsh has dedicated his life to embodied learning.
-He founded the Embodied Facilitator Course (UK and Russia), Embodied Yoga Principles, The Embodiment Conference and Europe’s first embodied business training company – Integration Training.
-He has taught in thirty countries and made embodiment available online through a YouTube channel that has over 14 million hits and on The Embodiment Podcast.
-He has a degree in psychology, an aikido black-belt and has trained with various body-mind masters and in many approaches, including in body psychotherapy, yoga, dance, bodywork and meditation.
+Mark has dedicated his life to embodied learning.
+He founded the Embodied Facilitator Course (UK and Russia), Embodied Yoga Principles, The Embodiment Conference, and Europe’s first embodied business training company – Integration Training.
+He has taught in 30 countries and made embodiment available online through a YouTube channel, which has over 14 million hits, and on The Embodiment Podcast.
+He has a degree in psychology, an aikido black-belt, and has trained with various body-mind masters and in many approaches, including body psychotherapy, yoga, dance, bodywork and meditation.
 Past clients have included Unilever, L’Oreal, Virgin Atlantic, Shell, Oxfam, The NHS, Ikea and The House of Lords.
-He has also worked with peace and trauma projects in Israel/Palestine, Afghanistan, Ukraine, Brazil, East Africa and with the Sierra Leonian Army.
-He actually really likes cats.
+He has also worked with peace and trauma projects in Israel/Palestine, Afghanistan, Ukraine, Brazil, East Africa, and with the Sierra Leonian Army.